 Pericoronitis can be treated by any licensed dentist.
 However, in cases where surgery is required to treat the gum tissue infection or if the pericoronitis is a complicated or severe one, dental professionals such as a periodontist (gingival surgeon) or an oral surgeon would be required to handle the treatment.

-In situations where the pericoronitis become more widespread, though this is a rare instance, emergency services with dental professionals may be needed.
+In situations where pericoronitis become more widespread, though this is a rare instance, emergency services with dental professionals may be needed.

 What Is The Treatment For Pericoronitis?